github/learn.github.com/pages/normal.markdown

 Now you can update your files like we did in the previous section.
-However, now let's imagine that we wanted to commit the changes we've made in two seperate commits.
+However, now let's imagine that we wanted to commit the changes we've made in two separate commits.
 We can see what has been changed in our working directory by using the 'git status' command.

 	$ git status